logankilpatrick/wgschool/content/bash-menu.md

 slug = "bash-menu"
 +++

-This is a **2-day** Introduction to Linux command line.
+This is a **2-day** hands-on introduction to the Linux command line and the interaction with a remote server.
 This course mixes [Software Carpentry](https://software-carpentry.org) materials with WestGrid's custom training.

+**Instructor**: Alex Razoumov (WestGrid)

+**Level**: beginner

+**Prerequisites**: This is an introductory course, no previous experience is required.
+We will provide guest accounts to one of our Linux systems.

+**Laptop software**: All attendees will need a remote secure shell (SSH) client installed.
+On Windows laptops we recommend
+[the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
+On Mac and Linux laptops SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).

 <!-- * online reading and videos -->
 <!-- - most of this time: watching pre-recorded videos and doing exercises on their own -->